smortex/puppet-patterndb/README.md

 			File['merged_and_deployed_pdb'] ~> Exec['patterndb::merge'] ~>                                Exec['patterndb::deploy']
 		}

 There is intentionally no way to test `pdb` files individually, as this only makes sense after the merge.
+This defaults to the class value.

 #### Example

-		class { patterndb::update:
+		patterndb::update { 'default':
 			syslogng_modules => [ "tfgeoip", "tfgetent" ],
 			test_before_deploy => true
 		}